 I help journalists — and the organizations that support their work — thrive in a changing digital landscape.
 My posts here are now few and far between, but I used to muse on journalism, the internet and digital culture on this site.

 Besides the topics above, here are some things I’m interested in and have occasionally written about:

-- Business models for legacy media in the digital age
+- Business models for journalism in the digital age

 - Digital product management in the news industry

 - Social effects of information technology, globalization and urbanization

 - Languages, especially German, French, Spanish and Dutch (of which I speak German and feebly attempt to speak the other three)